cherriesandmochi/gdmaim/README.md

 `Strip Extraneous Spacing`: If enabled, spaces and tabs that are not required, get removed.

+`Strip Lines Matching RegEx`: If enabled, any lines matching the regular expression will be removed.

 `Process Feature Filters`: If enabled, process automatic filtering of code, based on export template feature tags.
 For more information, see [feature filters](#preprocessor-hints).

-`Strip Lines Matching RegEx`: If enabled, any lines matching the regular expression will be removed.

-### ID Generator
+### Name Generator

-`ID Prefix`: Sets the prefix to use for all generated IDs.
+`Prefix`: Sets the prefix to use for all generated names.

-`ID Character List`: A list of characters the ID generator is allowed to use.
+`Character List`: A list of characters the name generator is allowed to use.

-`Target ID Length`: The length of the ID the generator will try to target.
+`Target Name Length`: The length of names the generator will try to target.
 The length does _not_ include the prefix.

-`Seed`: The seed the ID generator will use to generate IDs.
-A given seed will always produce the same ID for a given name.
+`Seed`: The seed the name generator will use to generate names.
+A given seed will always produce the same name for every identifier.

 > Note: The set value will be ignored, if `Use Dynamic Seed` is enabled.